Jonathan W. Daniels

 Jonathan Worth Daniels (April 26, 1902 – November 6, 1981) was an American writer, editor, and White House Press Secretary.
 He was a founding member of the Peabody Awards Board of Jurors, serving from 1940 until 1950.
 For most of his life, he worked at The News & Observer, and later founded The Island Packet.

 Education

 Jonathan Worth Daniels was the son of Josephus Daniels and Addie Worth Bagley Daniels.
 He attended Centennial School in Raleigh from 1908 to 1913.
 When his father became United States Secretary of the Navy in 1913, the family moved to Washington, D.C., where he studied at the John Eaton School from 1913 to 1915, and St. Albans School from 1915 to 1918.
 Daniels attended the University of North Carolina at Chapel Hill, and graduated in 1921 with a B.A.
 He continued at UNC for graduate school, earning an M.A. in English in 1921.
 As a student in Chapel Hill, he edited The Daily Tar Heel and participated in the Carolina Playmakers.

 Daniels passed the North Carolina bar exam despite failing out of Columbia University Law School, but never practiced law.
+In 1930, he was awarded a year-long Guggenheim Fellowship in fiction, which he spent in France.
+Years later, his daughter Lucy Daniels would also receive a Guggenheim for fiction, in 1957.